Climate of Madrid: Sunshine and UV index

-Madrid has on average only 63 precipitation days a year, therein average several rainy days per month (≥ 1 mm), ranging from 2 days in July and August to 8 days in May.
-The average annual precipitation is less than 436 mm (17.87 inches), ranging from 10 mm (0.35 inch) in August to 56 mm in November and December.

 Humidity

-Average relative humidity is 57%, ranging from 38% in July to 74% in December.
+Average relative humidity is around 55-58%, ranging from 32-39% in July to 75-76% in December, with more humidity in the centre and less in airport.

 Snow

 Snowfalls are occasional, happening only a few days per year.
-In January 1941 8 snow days were recorded, the most for any month.
+In January 1941, 8 snow days were recorded, the most for any month.

-From 7 January to 10 January 2021, Madrid received the most snow in its recorded history; Spain's meteorological agency AEMET reported between 50 and 60 cm of accumulated snow at its weather stations within the city.
+From 7 January to 10 January 2021, Madrid received its heaviest snowfall in five decades; Spain's meteorological agency AEMET reported between 50 and 60 cm of accumulated snow at its weather stations within the city.

 Temperature extremes

-The highest temperature recorded during the day at the Retiro station is 40.7 °C on both 28 June 2019, 14 August 2021, and 14 July 2022.
+The highest temperature recorded during the day at the Retiro station is 40.7 °C on 28 June 2019, 14 August 2021, and 14 July 2022.
 Higher maximum temperatures have been recorded in other stations.

 The August 1933 reported record had the average maximum temperature during the day at 35.5 °C. The coldest temperature recorded was -10.1 °C at night on 16 January 1945.